 The Appointed Person: Currently the Appointed person is Heidi King.
-She will regularly check that materials and equipment are available.
-She will ensure that new materials are ordered when supplies are running low.
+She will ensure that stock levels are maintained and place orders when necessary.

-Each class will have their own First Aid Box.
-These need to be stored where they are visible and easy to access.
-The school also has first aid boxes in the office and on both playgrounds.
-It is the appointed person's responsibility to ensure that these are regularly checked and that the stations are fully stocked.
+Each class is issued with a First Aid Box that must be easily accessible in an emergency.
+A First Aid Boxes is also kept in the school office.
+It is the appointed person's responsibility to ensure that this is regularly checked and fully stocked.

-There is a school trip first aid kit.
-It is the responsibility of the adults on each trip to notify the appointed person if stocks in the kit are running low.
+There is a school trip First Aid Box.
+It is the responsibility of the adults on each trip to notify the appointed person if stocks in the kit need replacing..

-Responsibility to regularly check First Aid Boxes located in the classrooms lie with staff working in the classes.
+It is the responsibility of staff working in classrooms to regularly check First Aid Boxes located in their classroom.
 If First Aid Boxes need replenishing the appointed person should be immediately notified and extra supplies should be requested.